integrationagent/depositfix-site/content/about.md

     </div>
     <div class="col-md-8">
        <br>
-       Yaroslav Saakyan is an enterprise developer with multiple years of experience working on integrations and business applications for banks and telecommunication companies.
+       Yaroslav is an enterprise developer with multiple years of experience working on integrations and business applications for banks and telecommunication companies.
     </div>
 </div>